mockingjay-io/react-display-name-plugin/README.md

 ## Overview

-**webpack-react-component-name** is a build plugin for both Webpack and Vite that makes your custom React components visible within React Dev Tools and other tools that rely on the displayName parameter.
+**react-display-name-plugin** is a build plugin for both Webpack and Vite that makes your custom React components visible within React Dev Tools and other tools that rely on the displayName parameter.

-_Note: This branch contains the version of this plugin that is compatible with Webpack 5 and Vite 2+.
-For support for Webpack 4, see 0.x [branch/version](https://github.com/mockingjay-io/webpack-react-component-name/tree/0.x.) of this plugin_
+_Note: This package supports Webpack 5 and Vite 2+.
+For older versions (Webpack 4), see the legacy package [@mockingjay-io/webpack-react-component-name](https://github.com/mockingjay-io/webpack-react-component-name)._

 Normally React component names are minified during compilation.
 This plugin makes these component names available in production bundles by hooking into